imixs/muluk/README.md

 # How to Start

 Muluk is hosted on Docker-Hub.
-So you simply need Docker to run Muluk as a Web Service on any kind of server within you private network or in the itnernet.
+So you simply need Docker to run Muluk as a Web Service on any kind of server within you private network or in the Internet.

-    docker run....
+	$ docker run \
+	  -e TZ="CET" \
+	  -e LANG="en_US.UTF-8" \
+	  -v $PWD/config.xml:/opt/jboss/config.xml \
+	  -p "8080:8080" \
+	  imixs/muluk:latest

 ## The Configuration